Kristine L. Haugen

 PROFILEMy research has centered on the relationships of poetry and humanism.
 In particular, I investigate how the interdisciplinary erudition of the Renaissance and Enlightenment enlarges our understanding of English literature.
 That interaction raises important new questions about our usual habits of periodization and about the place of England in Europe.

 En 118.
 Classical Mythology.
 Poetry written by experts for an audience of experts; we investigate an entire literary world of repetition, competition, and information overload.

 En 119.
 Displacement.
 Stories of people on the move and out of place, from Aeneas fleeing ancient Troy to Art Spiegelman's graphic novel about the Holocaust.

 En 121.
 Literature and Its Readers.
 How did generations of Europeans react when they were told that Homer's Iliad, the violent and chaotic epic about the Trojan War, was one of the greatest poems in history?

 Hum/En 22.
 Inequality.
-A freshman humanities course about gods and humans, kings and subjects, visions of race, people and machines.
+A writing-intensive course about gods and humans, kings and subjects, visions of race, people and machines.